 It took me quite a while to really love this crunchy veggie.
 My Grandmother used to put it into everything and it wasn’t my favorite.

-- It’s a cheap ground beef recipe packed with all the flavors you remember from your childhood.
+Fast forward 40 years and now I’m kinda’ obsessed.
+From baked, to Instant Pot cabbage recipes and even smoked cabbage and sausage, we love it all.
+It’s a cheap ground beef recipe packed with all the flavors you remember from your childhood.

 Unstuffed Cabbage and Beef